+- Good Assets valued at \$1.5 billion;

-- Bad Assets valued at \$197 million;
+- Bad Assets valued at \$159 million;

-- · Cash items valued at \$105 million; and
+- · Cash items valued at \$150 million; and

-- U.S. Government Securities valued at \$38 million.
+- · U.S. Government Securities valued at \$14 million.

-Therefore, the Company's ratio for purposes of the Asset Test is approximately 11.5% as of the Q1 2020 Financials.
-While this Application does not apply the 40% Test because Arch Coal does not prepare financial statements on an unconsolidated basis, the Company believes the ratio for purposes of the 40% Test would be substantially similar to the ratio for purposes of the Asset Test.16
+Therefore, the Company's ratio for purposes of the Asset Test is approximately 9.7% as of the Q2 2020 Financials.
+Based on the Company's review of its financial statements as of the same date on an unconsolidated basis, the ratio for purposes of the 40% Test is also approximately 9.7%, which is substantially similar to the ratio for purposes of the Asset Test under Rule 3a-1 due to the placement of the Company's Bad Assets within its organizational structure.19

-After the formation of the Joint Venture, Arch Coal believes that it will continue to be primarily engaged in the business of coal production through its wholly-owned subsidiaries as well as through its "controlled companies"17 (i.e., Knight Hawk, DTA and the Joint Venture) that are also primarily engaged in the business of coal production (and conducting similar types of business operations).
-Each of the Joint Venture, Knight Hawk, and DTA will be considered a controlled company of Arch Coal within the meaning of Section 3(b)(2) because Arch Coal's ownership over the applicable entities will satisfy the definition of "control" under Section 2(a)(9).18 However, none of Knight Hawk, DTA or the Joint Venture will be a majority-owned subsidiary of, nor controlled primarily by, the Company.
-Therefore, based on the book value of the Company's assets (consistent with its publicly available consolidated financial statements), the proposed contribution of assets to the Joint Venture by the Company would appear to cause the Asset Test to reach approximately 50%.
-On the other hand, as previously discussed in Section III, based on a fair value analysis, the Company would pass the Asset Test immediately after contributing its assets to the Joint Venture-but by a margin that is too close for comfort, given the Asset Test is an ongoing quarterly test.
+After the formation of the Joint Venture, Arch Resources believes that it will continue to be primarily engaged in the business of coal production through its wholly-owned subsidiaries as well as through its controlled companies (i.e., Knight Hawk, DTA and the Joint Venture) that are also primarily engaged in the business of coal production (and conducting similar types of business operations).
+Each of the Joint Venture, Knight Hawk, and DTA will be considered a controlled company of Arch Resources within the meaning of Section 3(b)(2) because the Company's ownership over the applicable entities will satisfy the definition of "control" under Section 2(a)(9).20 However, none of Knight Hawk, DTA or the Joint Venture will be a majority-owned subsidiary of, nor controlled primarily by, the Company.
+Therefore, based on the book value of the Company's assets (consistent with its publicly available consolidated financial statements), the proposed contribution of assets to the Joint Venture by the Company would appear to cause each of the 40% Test and the Asset Test to reach up to approximately 40%.
+Prior to the announcement on August 5, 2020 by Peabody of an impairment charge of approximately \$1.42 billion, the Company expected each of the 40% Test and the Asset Test to reach